Kia Corthron

 Kia Corthron (born May 13, 1961) is an American playwright, activist, television writer, and novelist.
+She received the 2014 Windham–Campbell Literature Prize in Drama which is one of the largest prizes in the world of its kind.
+In 2022, her hometown newspaper named Corthron one of the region's 30 most influential people of color.

 Early life and education

 Kia Corthron was born on May 13, 1961, in Cumberland, Maryland.
 Corthron's father worked at a paper mill in the area and died at the age of 51 from an aneurysm while working at the mill.
 Growing up in the mostly white, industrial town, Corthron discovered her passion for writing early on.
 Corthron has credited her second grade teacher, Mrs. Proudfoot, as being the person who first encouraged her to write.
 She persisted to create dialogues out of a need for entertainment while her older sister was at school.

 Corthron is the second of three sisters.
 Her younger sister, Kara Corthron, is a playwright and novelist.

 Corthron attended the University of Maryland for an undergraduate degree in communications and film.
 Even though she had been writing for years, it was not until the last semester of her senior year that she first turned on to writing plays.
 During a creative writing class, Corthon was assigned a group project of creating a play.
 She worked on the play for the entire semester, revising and reworking the text, which concluded in a final performance.
 The plot dealt with a returning Vietnam veteran and his sister, but the success of the short piece was not the plot, it was the impact the play had on the classroom audience.
 She told the Theater Development Fund's periodical, Sightlines, "When it came time to do scenes from our plays, I was embarrassed when mine lasted 30 minutes when everyone else's was only five (they were all supposed to be five), but I was soon gratified when the lights came up and I saw how my writing affected the other students."
 One woman in the class began sobbing quietly in the background during the reading.
 According to Corthron, that moment, when she was able to communicate on such a deep level with her classmates, made her realize that she wanted to touch people like this again, to share and awaken feelings about important issues.

 Affecting audiences was something that energized Corthron.
 This was also something which drove her to hone her craft as a playwright.
 After graduating, Corthron was chosen for a one-year workshop with George Washington University playwright Lonnie Garter.
 Under the direction of Garter, Corthron applied to the Master of Fine Arts program at Columbia University.
 Corthron was accepted and attended Columbia where she studied under professors such as Howard Stein, Glenn Young, and Lavonne Mueller.